-Unnecessary MySQL processes sometimes lead to system performance issues.
+Unnecessary MySQL processes can cause system performance issues.
 When active threads accumulate over time, they consume system resources and cause the server to become unresponsive.
 This prevents users from accessing tables or executing requests, impacting overall system performance.

-Learning to terminate unnecessary processes is essential to maintain MySQL server's optimal state and responsiveness.
+Learning to terminate unnecessary processes is essential for maintaining the MySQL server's optimal state and responsiveness.

 This guide will show you how to find and kill a MySQL process.